qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest1.md

 As players walk deeper into the Bayou, strange phenomena manifest around them.
 Unexplained lights flicker in the distance, shadowy figures move just out of sight, and eerie sounds ripple through the swamps.
 The players have the choice to investigate these phenomena or continue on their path.

 After some time, some of the lights will dance around the players, like will-o'-the-wisps, leading them deeper in the Bayou into the swamp.
 Following it, they discover an ancient cypress tree with roots that seem to shimmer with an otherworldly energy.
-As the players the tree, they hear the faignt sounds of mournful singing, echoing through the swamps.
+As the players the tree, they hear the faint sounds of mournful singing, echoing through the swamps.
 As they get closer, they come across a ghostly procession of spirits dressed in clothing from another era.
 They appear to be reenacting a long-lost ritual.

 Amidst the dense underbrush, the players will stumble upon a hidden hollow, where they can find the relic they seek – a worn medallion engraved with cryptic symbols ([Bayou Medallion](#bayou-medallion)).
 The moment a player touches it, the medallion resonates with their visions, and flashes of the player's great-great-grandfather's decision during the Sea of Tranquility mission appear before them.